 Train service in Alaska is scenic sightseeing as we do not have high speed trains.
 The Alaska highlights to see on the rail route are Anchorage, Seward with Kenai Fjords National Park, Western part of Prince William Sound, Talkeetna, Denali with Denali National Park, and Fairbanks.

-To access some of Alaska’s remote destinations and adventures you can also find more unconventional travel options.
-A long snow machine ride or short plane ride can get you to backcountry lodges that offer seclusion, fantastic fishing in the summer and spectacular skiing in the winter, and the best in Alaska hospitality year-round.
-There are also helicopter tours, four-wheeler rides and even dog sleds pulled by Iditarod champions and contenders.
+You can also find more unconventional travel options to access some of Alaska’s remote destinations and adventures.
+A long snow machine or short plane ride can get you to backcountry lodges that offer seclusion, fantastic summer fishing, spectacular winter skiing, and the best in Alaska hospitality year-round.
+There are also helicopter tours, four-wheeler rides, and even dog sleds pulled by Iditarod champions and contenders.

-No matter how you travel through Alaska, the best pace is a patient one – to take your time, absorb every aspect of your visit with all 5 senses, the landscapes, the wildlife, the communities and the friendliness of the 49th state.
+No matter how you travel through Alaska, the best pace is a patient one – to take your time and absorb every aspect of your visit with all five senses, the landscapes, the wildlife, the communities, and the friendliness of the 49th state.